 8. In what ways can Pop-11 programs create new procedures while they are running?
-How does the useof popval differ from the others.
+How does the use of popval differ from the others.

-4.7 Using non-procedures (e.g. lists, vectors) as procedures
+-- Using non-procedures (e.g. lists, vectors) as procedures ------ vars numlist = [cat dog mouse];

 So far we have seen how procedures can be used as data, e.g. giving double as argument to the composition operator, and saving the created procedure in a variable, etc.